forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## File Upload
 TK: image

 File upload input that adds uploads to the *[Media Library](/docs/editing/media-library/)*.
-Used for *Front Matter value*s that are a string ending with a file extension.
+Used for *Front Matter values* that are a string ending with a file extension.
 For example, a featured image.

 ```yaml
 ---